 For a number of years some of our members have acted as judges at the Big Bang Fair coordinated by Engineering UK.
 We offer one or two prizes that allow UK students to attend ISEF in the USA.
 They are often the only representatives from the UK at this major international event.

 The Education Trust Supper

 This supper is free to all Freemen, Scholars and Apprentices under the age of 30 to get together in the Hall annually on an informal basis and is supported by funds generously donated by a Past Master.

 2. The Armed Forces

-We are proud to support four branches of the armed forces with awards to HMS VIGILANT, the Royal Navy Hydrographic School, the Royal School of Military Survey and the Royal Air Force Defence College of Aeronautical Engineering.
+We are proud to support four branches of the armed forces with awards to the Royal Navy Hydrographic School, the Royal School of Military Survey and the Royal Air Force Defence College of Aeronautical Engineering.